 - We supply instructions, signs, containers and compostable bags.

-- You collect recyclables in one container and compostables in the other (food scraps and biodegradable plates, cups, napkins, utensils).
+- You collect recyclables in one container and compostables in the other (food scraps and compostable plates, cups, napkins, utensils).

 - Kits transport easily in most cars.

 - A wide array of compostable serveware, from clear "plastic" cups to sturdy recycled paper plates and bowls is available locally.

 - Bring your bagged food waste to either WLSSD Food Waste Drop Site at the 27th Avenue West Household Hazardous Waste Facility or Yard Waste Compost Site or to the Materials Recovery Center at Rice Lake and Ridgeview Roads.

 - Recyclable materials can go into your home recycling bin or to the Materials Recovery Center.